hashicorp/vault/website/source/docs/secrets/pki/index.html.md

   </dd>
 </dl>

-### /pki/config/ca/set
+### /pki/config/ca
 #### POST

 <dl class="api">
   <dt>Description</dt>
   <dd>
-    Allows submitting the CA information via a PEM file containing the CA certificate and its private key, concatenated.
-If you generated an intermediate CA CSR and received a signed certificate, you do not need to include the private key in the PEM file. <br /><br />The information can be provided from a file via a `curl` command similar to the following:<br/>
+    Allows submitting the CA information for the backend via a PEM file containing the CA certificate and its private key, concatenated.
+Not needed if you are generating a self-signed root certificate, and not used if you have a signed intermediate CA certificate with a generated key (use the `/pki/intermediate/set-signed` endpoint for that). <br /><br />The information can be provided from a file via a `curl` command similar to the following:<br/>

     ```text
     $ curl \